JackLeeJM/hackrx-medassist-ai/README.md

 # HackRx Medical AI Assistant

 ## Overview
-**MEDical Intelligent Assistant** is an AI-powered tool designed to assist healthcare professionals with their administrative tasks, such as documentation, patient summaries, and follow-ups so they can focus more on patient care.
+**Medical Intelligent Assistant** is an AI-powered tool designed to assist healthcare professionals with their administrative tasks, such as documentation, patient summaries, and follow-ups so they can focus more on patient care.

 ## Features
 - AI summary